Healthcare in New Zealand for Visitors and Non-Residents: A Guide to Seeing a Doctor in New Zealand

 - It’s best to book an appointment at a medical centre as soon as possible, as GPs are rarely immediately available.
 Alternatively, talk to a GP through a telehealth service (more of that below)

 - Consider seeing a pharmacist or calling Healthline first to get medical advice quickly and see whether it is appropriate to see a doctor

 - Travellers to New Zealand can bring prescribed medication for up to three months through customs, as long as they can show that the medication is prescribed to them.
 Find out more in What Do You Need to Declare When Arriving in New Zealand?

 Doctors in New Zealand are more commonly known as GPs (General Practioner).

 A GP is a qualified doctor who can write prescriptions for medication for you and refer you for further tests or specialist treatment if needed.

 GPs are who you should seek medical advice from if your case is not an emergency.

 Where to Find a GP in New Zealand

-GPs operate out of New Zealand medical centres.
+GPs operate out of New Zealand medical centres, as well as online clinics (telehealth services).
 Medical centres can be found in almost every city, town and suburb.
 We recommend booking an appointment with a GP through a medical centre in advance, as many medical centres in New Zealand are usually booked up at least a couple of days in advance.